MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 ## Providing feedback on experimental features

-To provide feedback on Microsoft Edge DevTools experiments, or anything else related to DevTools:
+To provide feedback on Microsoft Edge DevTools experiments, or anything else related to DevTools.

 *   Send your feedback using the Feedback icon in the DevTools
 *   Tweet at [@EdgeDevTools][TwitterEdgedevtools]